 In a word, YES, you can use Apple AirPods with MacBook.
 In terms of a MacBook, you can connect it with Apple AirPods in two different ways: As an Apple device, or as a standard Bluetooth enabled device.
 Your connection preference is based on whether you have paired the AirPods previously with the iPhone using the same iCloud account or not.

-Connect AirPods to Macbook
+How to Connect AirPods to Macbook for New User

 We are splitting this guide apart, for new users and existing users of the AirPods, to connect the AirPods to MacBook easily.